eleriaqueen/rag-highres-scrolling-dmg-sprites/README.md

 Slightly modified ACT are available for convenience if you want the original animations.
 They have been adjusted for the higher sprite resolution.

 # License
-You may not re-package, re-release nor publish modified versions of files from this project under any circumstance.
+You may not publish modified versions of files from this project under any circumstance.

-You must both give credit to the author of the project and include a link to this repository in a user-facing file.
+You must both give credit to the author of the project and include a link to this repository in a user-facing file if you are including files from the project with a game client.

 # Support
 Please support my work by donating on [Paypal](https://paypal.me/eleriaqueen)